Need Help? Give us a call.

 A business credit card is the absolute best place for you to begin building that business credit score.
 Here are a couple of ideas where to start with your first card:

 The American Express Blue Business Plus is a great fit as a first business credit card for many business owners—and it truly might be the only business credit card you’ll need.
-First, the Amex Blue has a 15-month 0% introductory APR period, which means no interest on purchases for more than a year.
-That’s the longest period we’ve ever seen.
+First, the Amex Blue has a 12-month 0% introductory APR period, which means no interest on purchases for a year.
+That’s one of the longest periods for purchases and transfers we’ve ever seen.
 After that, a variable interest rate sets in depending on the market Prime Rate and your creditworthiness.

 In addition, the card has no annual fee, and you can earn reward points redeemable for travel, gift cards, and lots more.
 It’s a great, versatile card—but especially for that 0% intro APR offer, which could allow you to make some big investments into your business without being on the hook for them immediately.